SPEED MENU - Click to get there quickly

-The minimum requirement for students is a red permit for each vehicle registered.
-Semester permits are also available.
 Residents of Cougar Village and Woodland/Prairie/Bluff/Evergreen Halls are required to purchase, for each vehicle registered, residential (yellow) permits.
 Only one residential permit may be issued for each single student; two permits may be issued per family apartment.
-There is no limit to the number of red permits students may purchase.

 Students displaying residential Cougar Village permits on their vehicles may park in any of the parking areas reserved specifically for residents at Cougar Village.
 They may also park in the residence hall lots or any of the red permit lots.
 Residents may not park in areas that are designated for staff or University vehicles.
 A map displaying Cougar Village parking lots may be found in the University Housing Living Guide.

 Students displaying residence hall parking permits may park their vehicles in the WH, PH, BH or EH lot or any of the red permit lots.
 They are also honored in Lot 4A or 5A at Cougar Village.

 Students may also participate in a "lottery" for a limited number of Green permits.
 Registration is conducted prior to the beginning of fall semester.
 Parking Services establishes the dates for lottery registration annually.
 If you are successful in the lottery, a Housing sticker will be affixed to that permit by Parking Services, so that it will be honored in the residential lots.